cloud-elements/devportal/docs/guides/account-user-mgmt/account-managementAPI.md

 order: 11
 redirect_from:
   - /docs/platform/accounts/account-management.html
+ValeOn: <!-- vale on -->
 ---

 # Manage Accounts

-If you are the user who created the organization, you are the organization administrator and you can manage the accounts related to it with the `/accounts` endpoint.
+If you are the user who created the organization, you are the organization administrator.
+You can manage the accounts related to the organization with the `/accounts` endpoint.
 You can create, retrieve, update, delete, and search accounts.
 To manage accounts, you must include a valid Organization Secret and the User Secret of the organization administrator in the header of any API requests to `/accounts`.
 If any requests come from someone else, even a user that you add to the default account, they will receive a `401 Unauthorized` error code.

 {% include callout.html content="<strong>On this page</strong></br><a href=#find-accounts>Find Accounts</a></br><a href=#add-an-account>Add an Account</a></br><a href=#add-users-to-accounts>Add Users to Accounts</a></br><a href=#get-a-specific-account>Get a Specific Account</a></br><a href=#update-an-account>Update an Account</a></br><a href=#deactivate-and-reactivate-an-account>Deactivate and Reactivate an Account</a></br><a href=#delete-an-account>Delete an Account</a></br>" type="info" %}